Sparse maps: Introduction

 \begin{theorem} Suppose $Y$ is a $d$-dimensional simplicial complex with $V$ vertices, so that each vertex lies in at most $D$ simplices.
 Then for $n \ge d+1$, there is a map

-so that the pre-image of each unit ball intersects at most $C(d, n,D)$ simplices, where $C(d, n,D)$ is a constant that only depends on $d, n$ and $D$. \end{theorem}
+so that the pre-image of each unit ball intersects at most $C(n, D)$ simplices, where $C(n,D)$ only depends on $n$ and $D$. \end{theorem}

-The idea of the proof is to use the map which realizes the 1-width to chop up $Y$ into pieces of size roughly $W_1(Y)$ and to map these pieces into balls in $\RR^n$ using \cref{sparse}.
-Then we arrange these balls in a row in $\RR^n$, map in the simplices that have vertices in different pieces, and then finally bend this row of balls into a larger ball in $\RR^n$.
-Note that if $W_1(Y)$ is roughly like $V$ then the bound in \cref{smallwidth} matches the one in \cref{sparse} for $d=m$.
+The idea of the proof is to use the map which realizes the 1-waist to chop up $Y$ into pieces of size roughly $W_1(Y)$.
+Then we find a $d$-sparse map of each piece into a ball in $\RR^n$ using \cref{sparse}.
+We then arrange these balls in a row in $\RR^n$, map in the simplices that connect adjacent pieces to adjacent balls, and finally bend this row of balls into a larger ball in $\RR^n$.
+Note that if $W_1(Y)$ is roughly like $V$ then the bound in \cref{smallwaist} matches the one in \cref{sparse} for $d=m$.

 Here is an application of this theorem.
-Let $B_{\HH}$ be 2-dimensional ball of volume $V$ in hyperbolic space.
-The area of a ball in hyperbolic space is exponential in its radius, so $W_1(B_{\HH})$ is at most $polylog(V)$. \cref{smallwidth} says that there is a map from $B_{\HH}$ to a ball of volume $V polylog(V)$ in $\RR^{3}$, so that the pre-image of each unit ball in $\RR^{3}$ can be covered by a small constant number of unit balls in the hyperbolic space.
-On one hand, such a map should expand many directions in $B_{\HH}$ by a factor of at least $V^{1/3} polylog^{-1}(V)$, on the other hand, the image of most unit balls in $B_{\HH}$ should be covered by about $polylog(V)$ balls in $\RR^3$.
+Let $B_{\HH}$ be a ball of volume $V$ in hyperbolic plane.
+The area of a ball in hyperbolic plane is exponential in its radius, so $W_1(B_{\HH})$ is at most $polylog(V)$ (in fact, a result from \cite{H} shows that this waist is at most $log^2(1+V)$ times some constant).
+Therefore, \cref{smallwaist} says that there is a map from $B_{\HH}$ to a ball of volume $V polylog(V)$ in $\RR^{3}$, so that the pre-image of each unit ball in $\RR^{3}$ can be covered by a small constant number of unit balls in the hyperbolic plane.
+On one hand, such a map should expand many directions in $B_{\HH}$ by a factor of at least $V^{1/3} polylog^{-1}(V)$.
+On the other hand, the image of most unit balls in $B_{\HH}$ should be covered by about $polylog(V)$ balls in $\RR^3$.
 So this map must be very distorted.
-It would be interesting to consider what happens when we try to construct a map from a large ball in a higher dimensional hyperbolic space into Euclidean space, so that the pre-image of every unit ball has at most constant volume.
+Based on this example the following question also seems interesting.
+Let $B_{\HH^k}$ be a ball of volume $V$ in $k$-dimensional hyperbolic space.
+What is the smallest $R>0$, so that there is a map from $B_{\HH^k}$ into $[0,R]^n \subset \RR^n$, for which the pre-image of every unit ball can be covered by a small constant number of unit balls in $B_{\HH^k}$?

+Finally, we mention that another nice generalization of \cite{KB} and \cite{GG} is found in \cite{BH} and \cite{H}.
+There, the authors consider maps from simplicial complexes into symmetric spaces and products of trees, with a condition that is similar to having the pre-image of each unit ball be small.
+For example, one theorem there says that given any $d$-dimensional simplicial complex with $V$ simplices, where each vertex adjacent to at most $D$ simplices, there is a map from it to a product of $(d+1)$ binary trees $T^{d+1}$ (subdivided to be a simplicial complex), so that the image intersects at most $CVlog^d(1+V)$ simplices and the pre-image of each simplex in $T^{d+1}$ intersects at most $C$ simplices, where $C$ is some constant depending only on $n$ and $D$.
+The waists of several specific spaces are also more closely considered in \cite{H} under the name of topological overlap.